 - increased access to grant opportunities and grant information

-- more intuitive online services
+- more intuitive online services.

 It is expected that the Hub service offer will evolve as new capabilities become available and the operating model matures.
 The Hub is aiming to gradually shift as many services online as possible, integrating them into a seamless end-to-end digital experience for both Australian Government client agencies and grant recipients.

-The Community Grants Hub (the Hub) currently offers the following packages:
+The Hub offers the following services:

-- On-Boarding Services (new Client Agency only);
+- On-Boarding Services (new Client Agency only)

-- Grants Digital Platform Services;
+- Grants Digital Platform Services